 You are obligated to immediately stop contacting prospects who request it.
-If a prospect of yours demands that their data gets removed from your contact lists, you need to comply (in accordance with the ‘right to be forgotten’.).
-This is something you need to do manually by archiving them in Prospect.io.
+If a prospect of yours demands that their data gets removed from your contact lists, you need to comply (in accordance with the ‘right to be forgotten’).
+If you’re not using the unsubscribe links, then this is something you need to do manually by adding a prospect to the exclusion list in Prospect.io.

 C. A genuine physical address must be included in the email.

-In order to establish trust and keep companies accountable, you now need to display the address in your business in the email.
+In order to establish trust and keep companies accountable, you now need to display the address of your business in the email.

 D. The sender must be clearly identified.

-Each sender need to be clearly identified.
+Each sender needs to be clearly identified.
 That is, you can't just use a generic address or write in the name of the business.
-Not only is that illegal, it also dehumanizes the relationship.
+Not only is that illegal, but it also dehumanizes the relationship.

 Bottomline: prospecting and cold emailing are okay as long as you play by those reasonable rules and focus the experience on the prospect.

 For more information about GDPR, check out our dedicated page!